 - Splash pads or other features for families - Facilities are excellent.
 More events please.
 Improve weekly market and Canada Day events - Inclusivity and diversity education - More picnic tables and refuse containers at the New Town Beach and better maintenance of it NO splash pad!!! - Improving access to the waterfront of Parry Sound.
-It is our greatest asset and it is basically inaccessible. - Replace tennis courts - Boat ramps and park are lower than poor.
+It is our greatest-asset and it is basically inaccessible. - Replace tennis courts - Boat ramps and park are lower than poor.
 We are on the Georgian Bay - At least 2 new outdoor tennis courts.
 Courts on high school are being demolished and the current court at the BOCC lot is not a proper size or surface. - Build on what we have.
 An accessible wheelchair ramp at the beach would be amazing.
 Stewart lake has one.
 It is wonderful. - Improve waterfront area - We need to grow the town more.
 A 500 person increase is pitiful and really not worth the coverage.
 Town needs to be more progressive - Lit tennis courts - Fix the town dock - Year round trails and a continued priority of trail connectivity - Two to three Tennis courts at least one of which should be indoors - More walking/biking trails

-- Way way way more advanced notice of things. - All of the above and explore more options to educate the public - Marketing outside of the Town of Parry Sound to attract outside participation (mostly for Stockey) - word of mouth, don't waste money on bill boards etc. That's just costing tax payers money. tax payers in town pay enough. save some money for them. - Parry sound now, parry sound.com - Emailed notices/newsletter - over street banners
+Way way more advanced notice of things.

+All of the above and explore more options to educate the public word of mouth, don't waste money on bill boards etc. That's just costing tax payers money. tax payers in town pay enough. save some money for them.